megaocn/Transaction-Metrics-and-Customer-Behavior-Dashboard-of-Samba-Commerce/calculated_field_code.md

 4. Drag count distinct customer_id to text and color

-5. Click CNTD(customer_id) in marks text > quick table calculation > percent of total
+5. Click CNTD(customer_id) in marks text and color > quick table calculation > percent of total